 Amaya, “I thought about it, but it starts to turn into work with deadlines.
 New story, compacted to an hour, or a continuing story in forty four minute bites, where new characters have to be created to replace worn out or killed off ones.
 Maybe something will occur, but I tend to think in terms of a novel, set the stage, introduce the characters, track the mystery, let it twist and turn, then wrap it up.
 I left this book such that it could be the end, or that Chloe’s character could find herself in another adventure.
-I have unformed ideas about the sequel, but it will be a year before it’s a novel at the pace I write.”
+I have unformed ideas about the sequel, but it will be a year or more before it’s a novel at the pace I write.”

 Amaya will crank out the work in her own time.
 I’ve seen the hours she spends, she writes, rewrites, creates characters only to remove them, tries out three or four accents, the same bad guy might be American, then Russian, then Hispanic.
 It’s not just sit, type, save, done.
 Maybe James Patterson can do it, Amaya doesn’t want to.